 - Oops!Something went wrong.Please try again later.

-SEATTLE, Jun 14, 2021--(BUSINESS WIRE)--Omeros Corporation (Nasdaq: OMER) today announced that data on organ function improvement from Omeros’ pivotal trial of narsoplimab for the treatment of hematopoietic stem cell transplant-associated thrombotic microangiopathy (HSCT-TMA) will be shared as an oral presentation at the virtual edition of the 26th Congress of the European Hematology Association (EHA) Virtual Congress.
-The presentation, entitled Narsoplimab (OMS721) Treatment Contributes to Improvements in Organ Function in Adult Patients with High-Risk Transplant-Associated Thrombotic Microangiopathy, will be delivered by Miguel-Angel Perales, M.D., Chief of Adult Bone Marrow Transplant Service at Memorial Sloan Kettering Cancer Center.
+SEATTLE, Jun 14, 2021--(BUSINESS WIRE)--Omeros Corporation (Nasdaq: OMER) today announced that data on organ function improvement from its pivotal trial of narsoplimab for the treatment of hematopoietic stem cell transplant-associated thrombotic microangiopathy (HSCT-TMA) were shared during an oral presentation at the virtual edition of the 26th Congress of the European Hematology Association (EHA).
+The presentation, entitled Narsoplimab (OMS721) Treatment Contributes to Improvements in Organ Function in Adult Patients with High-Risk Transplant-Associated Thrombotic Microangiopathy, was delivered last Friday by Miguel-Angel Perales, M.D., Chief of Adult Bone Marrow Transplant Service at Memorial Sloan Kettering Cancer Center.
 The organ function improvement data presented underscore the potential of narsoplimab as a significant advance in the treatment of often fatal HSCT-TMA.

 About Hematopoietic Stem Cell Transplant-associated Thrombotic Microangiopathy